There are two things you should know about me and oatmeal cookies.

 - In a large bowl, cream the butter and sugars until light and fluffy

 - Add the flax egg and vanilla and continue to mix.
-Add ⅛ cup water or almond milk.
+Add ⅛ cup water or non-dairy milk.

 - Add the gluten free flour, baking soda, and salt.
 Mix until combined.